-- (a) To contact you to obtain relevant details of electors and nominees for election from the special constituencies, these being: Suffragan Bishops, Deans, Universities/Theological Training Institutions, and Religious Communities. - (b) To provide access to Civica Election Services (Civica) to facilitate the collection and processing of electors and candidates' names and details for Synod Elections, and to inform candidates and electors of the results of an election. - (c) To enter the required details of electors and nominees into Civica for the purpose of the election. - (d) To notify the Synod Office of new members, to administer Synod as described in Section A above. - (e) If it is necessary hold a remote group of sessions again, we will need to use an on-line voting system for the purpose of voting on matters before that group of sessions.
-If so, we will provide names, Synod numbers, email addresses, and diocese/constituencies to Lumi Global to enable members to vote and to provide the voting record for publication on the Church of England website giving them information about the experience of potential appointees.
-For elected positions, people put themselves forward for nomination and so can provide supporting data at the time of nomination, but in the case of appointments, the Committee, or persons with power of appointment must seek out nominations, and may try to identify people who have not put themselves forward but who may nevertheless be suitable
+- a) To contact you to obtain relevant details of electors and nominees for election from the special constituencies, these being: Suffragan Bishops, Deans, Universities/Theological Training Institutions, and Religious Communities. - b) To provide access to Civica Election Services (Civica) to facilitate the collection and processing of electors' and candidates' names and details for Synod Elections, and to inform candidates and electors of the results of an election. - c) To enter the required details of electors and nominees into Civica for the purpose of the election. - d) To notify the Synod Office of new members, to administer Synod as described in Section A above.

+Section C - Information for appointments

+This is to assist the Appointments Committee or others who have the power of appointment by giving them information about the suitability of potential appointees.
+In October 2023, the Appointments Committee agreed a revised process whereby all appointments that it considers will be advertised via the Church of England website and also by email to all General Synod members (see here for details).
+So applicants will be asked to provide supporting data when they apply.
+In addition, the Appointments Committee, and other persons with power of appointment, may seek out nominees, and may try to identify people who have not put themselves forward but who may nevertheless be suitable for appointment.